Policy Management

 -

-Give the policy a new name.
-Something you will remember.
+Give the policy a new name, such as Ubuntu Package Manager in Image - Enforce Build.
 The best practice would be to add a description for future policy enforcers as well.
-For example;

 -